pingidentity/cassandra-spring-boot-starter/README.md

 }
 ```

+You can define several customizers in your application as well.

 ## Docs & Examples
 There is full blown microservice example under [example](example) folder.
 It implements small
 REST API backed by cassandra auto configuration.